bendrick92/bpwalters/src/pages/blog/2016-06-25-raspberry-pi-obd-ii-carputer.md

 To some, it may seem trivial or "simple".
 But to me, it's become a lesson in not only patience, but a testament to the benefit of sticking with a project - no matter how many times you might fail.
 Because the end results are always worth it.

 I'm very excited for the future of this project, and I'm already putting together a huge list of "to-dos".
-If you have any suggestions, please feel free to leave them in the comments below!

 Thanks for reading!